 Smile and get to know them.
-You can ask questions about them or their profile book.
-You can bring up topics such as openness as well as names for the baby—anything that you want to know.
+Ask questions about them or their profile book.
+Bring up topics such as openness as well as names for the baby — anything that you want to know.

 If you have not already started with your prenatal care, make sure you ask your social worker to connect you with an OB care provider that delivers at your preferred hospital.

 The day has arrived and your baby is due.
-This is an exciting time for everyone but also a time that can triggers lots of emotion.
-The hospital stay is a time for birthparents and the birth family to spend with the baby.
+This is an exciting time for everyone but also a time that can trigger much emotion.
 You may invite the adoptive family to spend time with you and your baby at the hospital.
 Usually, you will stay at the hospital 24-28 hours after the baby is born.
-You can discharge from the hospital with the baby or you can allow the baby to go home with the adoptive family after you leave—it’s up to you.
+You can discharge from the hospital with the baby, or you can allow the baby to go home with the adoptive family after you leave — it’s up to you.

-**The adoptive parents relatives are not invited to the hospital at all.
+Note: The adoptive parents’ relatives are not invited to the hospital at all.

 Labor: If you have enough support at the hospital, your Adoption Link social worker will come and see you after you have had a chance to rest.
 If you need support at the hospital and you have no one else to be with you, your social worker is happy to attend your birth.
-The Adoption Link social workers do not come for the labor as the room gets pretty crowded.
-We will be available to support birthmom during labor if she does not have a doula (birthing coach) or a support team in place.
+The Adoption Link social workers do not come for the labor, as the room tends to get pretty crowded.
+However, we will be available to support birthmoms during labor if there is no doula (birthing coach) or support team in place.

 Openness Agreement: If we have not already done so, we will put the finishing touches on the openness agreement at the hospital and ask everyone to sign it.

-The Adoption Link Standard Openness Agreement: At minimum, unless otherwise indicated by the birthparents, Pictures and Letters will be sent to the birthmother and/or birthfather by the Adoptive Family once per month for the first twelve months after placement and four times a year (quarterly) thereafter.
-Face to face contact may occur at minimum of twice per year.
-Visits can be held wherever everyone is comfortable, in the adoptive family home, a park or restaurant.
+The Adoption Link Standard Openness Agreement: At minimum, unless otherwise indicated by the birthparents, pictures and letters will be sent to the birthmother and/or birthfather by the Adoptive Family once per month for the first twelve months after placement and four times a year (quarterly) thereafter.
+Face-to-face contact may occur a minimum of twice per year.
+Visits can be held wherever everyone is comfortable – in the adoptive family home, at a park, or in a restaurant.

-A hospital social worker will make contact with you birthmother at the hospital to help with the adoption plan and make sure things go as smoothly as possible.
-Your Adoption Link social worker will come to the hospital to work on forms such as the temporary care agreement.
+A hospital social worker will make contact with the birthmother at the hospital to help with the adoption plan and make sure things go as smoothly as possible.
+Your Adoption Link social worker will come to the hospital to work on forms, such as the temporary care agreement.

-Social Security Numbers for the baby: Make sure you say “Yes” when asked if you want a SS number issued for your child.
-Once you get the number you can forward it onto the adoptive family.
-They often need this number so that they can add the baby to their insurance policy.
+Social Security number for the baby: Make sure you say “Yes” when asked if you want a Social Security number issued for your child.
+Once you receive the number you can forward it onto the adoptive family.
+They often need this number in order to add the baby to their insurance policy.

-Leaving the Hospital: The birthmother may leave the hospital at 24 to 48 hours after birth, depending on how she is feeling.
+Leaving the hospital: The birthmother may leave the hospital 24 to 48 hours after birth, depending on how she is feeling.
 The baby may stay longer, depending on his or her health.

-The Surrender: Birthmother is usually able to sign the surrender documents 72 hours after the baby is born.
-The birthmothers Attorney and an Adoption Link social worker usually meet at birthmothers’ home or hospital to discuss and sign the final papers.
+The surrender: The birthmother is usually able to sign the surrender documents 72 hours after the baby is born.
+Typically, the birthmother’s attorney and an Adoption Link social worker will meet at the birthmothers’ home or hospital to discuss and sign the final papers.
 The adoptive family and the baby do not come to this meeting.

-Living Expenses: Your social worker will bring the living expenses allowance to give to you at the surrender meeting or it will be mailed to you.
-Learn more
+Living expenses: Your social worker will bring the living expenses allowance for you at the surrender meeting; or, the allowance might be mailed to you.
+Learn more.

-I. How and why birthparents come to the decision of adoption.
+How and why birthparents come to the decision of adoption

 An unplanned pregnancy can bring a range of reactions.
-People need to adjust emotionally and financially, as well as structurally - adjusting anticipated life plans for education, marriage, employment, or just the timing of those things.
-Sometimes these adjustments are devastating to one's hopes and dreams for the future.
+People need to adjust emotionally and financially, as well as structurally – adjusting anticipated life plans for education, marriage, employment, or just the timing of those things.
+Sometimes an unexpected pregnancy requires changes in life plans that are devastating to one’s hopes and dreams for the future.

 Sometimes there is a recognition that the best interest of the baby or the birthparents would not be served by parenting the baby.
 This could be a matter of finances, emotional duress, life circumstances, or just timing.
-When an adoption is planned, it is ultimately a selfless decision made out of prioritizing the love and caring for the baby.
+When an adoption is planned, it is ultimately a selfless and loving decision that gives priority to the care of the baby.
 Although it is not parenting per se, it is indeed a parenting decision.

 Adoption involves a decision to legally terminate one’s rights as a parent.
 It is finalized in a court of law, and with a judge’s oversight that the plan is in the best interest of the baby.
 It is a legally binding and permanent decision.

 The nature of openness in adoption is designed to serve the emotional needs of the child.
-In an open adoption, a child knows from an early age where he/she came from, and has an opportunity to explore his origins within the loving, trusting family where they grow.
+In an open adoption, children know from an early age where they came from, and have an opportunity to explore their origins within the loving, trusting family where they grow.
 They learn that their parents adopted them out of love, and that their birthparents planned for their adoption out of love.
-They also gain an understanding that it is natural to want to know where one originated from.
+They also gain an understanding that it is natural to want to know where one originated.
 It makes sense to them, and does not cause confusion.
-Usually open adoptions evolve into relationships of knowing each other in the way that cousins may know one another throughout life.
+Usually open adoptions evolve into relationships of knowing each other in a way similar to how cousins may know one another throughout life.

 There is loss in the decision to plan for an adoption of a baby.
-Birth parents live with a decision that ends their rights as a parent to this child, and lose the ability to know intimate details of the child's daily lives.
-At the same time, they gain the awareness that they made a decision in the best interest of a baby whose life they value over their own considerations.
+Birthparents live with a decision that ends their rights as a parent to this child, and lose the opportunity to know intimate details of the child’s daily life.
+At the same time, they gain the awareness that they made a decision in the best interest of a baby whose life they value.

-Some birth parents experience shame and guilt as well - feeling they were not able to provide for their child.
-These emotions are difficult to address without a network of supportive friends and family who understand the nature of the decision.
+Some birthparents experience shame and guilt in knowing they were unable to provide for their child.
+Feelings such as these may be managed through a network of supportive friends and family who understand the nature of the decision.